 If you’re looking for a suit on a budget, then a half canvas design is the way to go.
 This style features a sewn in canvas piece in the chest and lapel of the jacket and is fused down the bottom.
 This makes the half canvas more breathable, comfortable, and long-lasting as compared to a glued interlining.
 A half canvas design is also much more affordable than other styles.

 For the best quality you can buy in a suit, you need a full canvas design.
-The full canvas allows the fabric to sit properly, resulting in a perfectly moulded fit over time.
+The full canvas allows the fabric to sit properly, resulting in a perfectly molded fit over time.
 It is the most long-lasting design on the market but is generally more expensive than other styles.
 The full canvas offers the ultimate in flexibility, meaning when you move, the suit moves with you.

 Characterized by a rounded edge, the shawl lapel is most commonly seen on dinner jackets and tuxedos.
 It is the least common type of lapel, and best suited to more formal occasions such as black tie events or weddings.

 If you’re after a jacket that is a little more formal, you need one with a peak lapel.
 This type of lapel tends to look a little more fashion-forward than other varieties.
 It is also the most expensive type of suit lapel.
 The peak lapel creates an elongating effect by shifting the eyes up toward the shoulders.
 This makes the style perfect for those looking to add some extra height.

-A centre vent is a simple option, making it perfect for men on the slimmer side.
+A center vent is a simple option, making it perfect for men on the slimmer side.
 It is one of the more affordable designs on the market, and it’s also one of the most popular.
 Tailored well to the body, this style will have you feeling confident and stylish.
-The only downside to the centre vent is it doesn’t allow for a whole lot of movement.
+The only downside to the center vent is it doesn’t allow for a whole lot of movement.